-The aws:sfn/stateMachine:StateMachine resource, part of the Pulumi AWS provider, defines a Step Functions state machine: its workflow definition, execution type, and runtime configuration.
+The aws:sfn/stateMachine:StateMachine resource, part of the Pulumi AWS provider, defines a Step Functions state machine: its workflow definition, execution type, and operational configuration.
 This guide focuses on three capabilities: Standard vs Express workflow types, CloudWatch Logs integration, and customer-managed encryption.

 State machines require IAM execution roles with Step Functions trust policies and reference Lambda functions or other AWS services in their workflow definitions.
 The examples are intentionally small.
-Combine them with your own IAM roles, Lambda functions, and observability infrastructure.
+Combine them with your own IAM roles, Lambda functions, and monitoring infrastructure.

 Define a Standard workflow with Lambda tasks